Welcome to Temporary Employment Services

-Temporary employees who park on campus must purchase a University parking permit from Parking and Transit Services.
+Temporary employees who park on campus must purchase a University parking permit from Parking Services.
 As a temporary employee you are eligible for a B zone permit.
-Authorization forms for obtaining parking permits are obtained through Temporary Employment Services.
-Permits must be purchased in your name and you must park in the nearest B zone to where you are working.
+Authorization for obtaining parking permits will be issued through Temporary Employment Services.

 You have the right to terminate your employment with Temporary Employment Services at any time, with or without advance notice.
 The University has the same right to terminate your employment, with or without advance notice or cause.
-If you decide to resign from your TES assignment, it is important for you to notify Temporary Employment Services of your intentions.
+If you decide to resign from your TES assignment, it is important for you to notify your supervisor and Temporary Employment Services of your intentions.
 If you are leaving for a regular employment position on campus, please let the hiring department know you are a Temporary Employment Service employee so that your record can be transferred.
-If you are moving, a Personal Data Form (PDF) listing a change of address should be completed and given to Temporary Employment Services to aid you in receiving your W-2 Form at the end of January.
-If you do not know your forwarding address, it is your responsibility to notify Auburn University of your new address as soon as it is available.
-This should be done prior to December 1st if you expect your W-2 form to be sent to the correct address.
+If you are terminating from the university and leaving the area, you can change your address in Self Service Banner or contact TES so that your address can be updated to aid you in receiving your W-2 Form at the end of January.
+If you do not know the forwarding address, it is your responsibility to notify Auburn University of your new address as soon as it is available.
+This should be done prior to December 1st to ensure your W-2 form will be sent to the correct address.

 If you are seeking regular employment, please log onto www.auemployment.com for a list of available positions.
 Temporary employees are considered external applicants when applying for regular University employment and must follow established application procedures for external applicants.
 Temporary employees who become regular employees will receive a new service date and be eligible for applicable benefits at that time.
 Please keep in mind that the pay rate for a regular appointment may not necessarily be the same as what you are receiving as a temporary employee.